twVolc/PyCamPermanent/README.md

 To install:
 > ./doas/cfg.py needs to be modified for absolute pathnames on local machine
 > ./conf/processing_setting_defaults.txt needs to be modified to load clear sky images for specific location
+> sudo apt install exfat-fuse exfat-utils for SSD compatibility on pi

 Hardware setup:
 > Connect GPIO 23 (physical pin 16) on masterpi to GPIO 3 (physical pin 5) on slave pi.
 This allows off/on functionality through wittypi start-up/shutdown scripts